mitranim/atril/notes.md

 check for a link to the original parent, and if it finds one, it will start scope search from there.
 This is also how we check if the element comes from the vanilla DOM (if no viewmodel is found all the way up to `<html>`).

+# Other ToDos

+Consider providing a 'global.atril' export for scenarios without a module environment.

+Consider ways of letting non-molds opt into attaching to the virtual element instead of the real one.
+Not keen on the idea of autoassigning both virtual and real.
+But it makes sense to provide virtual DOM access to _some_ of those attributes.